PARENTING ARRANGEMENTS

 Parental responsibility

-• Any changes to the child’s living arrangements that make it significantly more difficult for the child to spend time with a parent
+- Changes to the child’s living arrangements that make it significantly more difficult for the child to spend time with a parent.

 It is important that when you are negotiating with your former partner or seeking Orders from the Court, that you consider how decisions of this nature will be made in the future in order to reduce the likelihood of conflict or further litigation in the event that a decision is required to be made.